bradfrost/atomic-design/chapter-5.md

 One of the biggest advantages of establishing a thoughtful design system is that it allows organizations to scale best practices.
 If all those best practices — responsiveness, accessibility, performance, UX, ergonomics, and so on — are baked into the system's UI patterns, users can simply plug in the patterns and reap the rewards.
 This means design system users don't have to be senior-level designers or developers to produce good work; the design system serves as quality control vehicle that helps users apply best practices regardless of each person's skill level.

 ### Design system team makeup
-**A cross-disciplinary team should be established in order to manage, maintain, and extend the system**.
+**A cross-disciplinary team should be established in order to properly manage, maintain, and extend the system**.
 All disciplines at an organization — UX designers, visual designers, content strategists, frontend developers, backend developers, product managers, project managers, executives, and other stakeholders — have unique perspectives that can undoubtedly inform and shape the work.
 Incorporating these perspectives into the design system is important, but doesn't necessarily require every discipline to constantly be involved in developing the design system.

 There will inevitably be disciplines that actively do the work, while other disciplines may take on more of an advisory role.
 The disciplines responsible for designing and building the user interface — UX designers, visual designers, frontend developers — will likely serve as the hands that do the work and make updates to the design system.
 They should work collaboratively (as detailed in the last chapter) and coordinate with the other disciplines to ensure that the system reflects the values and considerations of the entire business.